-Having in mind the accession negotiations of Turkey to the EU and the overall environmental policy strategy of Turkey, the option of "not introducing IPPC/IED" is unrealistic, will not be analysed here.
+Having in mind the accession negotiations of Turkey to the EU and the overall environmental policy strategy of Turkey, the option of "not introducing IPPC / IED" is unrealistic, will not be analysed here.

 Option 1 is called "Maximum Environmental Benefits from IPPC/IED".
-This option is characterized by quick transposition, by defining deadlines uniformly across sectors, by consequent strict enforcement of the regulation, by allowing only a minimum number of exceptions from requirements, whereby only the minimum necessary amount of incentives are offered for the improvement of environmental performance of polluting companies.
-Generally the "polluter pays" principle is applied for all groups of polluting companies.
+This option is characterized by quick transposition, by defining deadlines as uniformly across sectors as possible, by consequent strict enforcement of the regulation, by allowing only a minimum number of exceptions from requirements, and no incentives offered for improving environmental performance of polluting companies.
+The "polluter pays" principle is applied without any exception for all groups of companies.